MrMaciejM/readify/README.md

 # readify

-An app to show a selection of books based on different search criteria
+An app to show a selection of books based on different search criteria.
+Uses Google APIs.